Welcome

 The process of breaking your shoes in takes a handful of wears for most, though for me, I have noticed my Super-Stars break in almost instantly.

-Only one pair of Super-Stars blistered my feet, but to be fair, I took them on a 5-mile walk.
+Only one pair of Super-Stars blistered my feet, but to be fair, I took them on a 5-mile walk, right out of the box.
+Yeah, not my best move.

 To expedite the break-in process, wear a pair of thick socks, and run a hairdryer over your shoes…this will help stretch them out!